 - Composite material is safe, non-toxic, and mercury-free

-At Harmony Dental, we offer various payment options…See a full list of our payment options…, including dental insurance, cash, credit cards, and CareCredit.
+At Harmony Dental, we offer various payment options, including dental insurance, cash, credit cards, and CareCredit.
 We don’t want money to prevent you from having a healthy smile.

 - Do dental fillings hurt?
 Getting a tooth filling doesn’t hurt.
 The area surrounding your tooth will be numbed with a local anesthetic to keep you comfortable and pain-free.